-Cost of sales related to our approved products decreased by \$4.0 million for the three months ended March 31, 2020, compared to the same period in 2019.
-The cost of sales for the three months ended March 31, 2020 includes a credit for the manufacturing of future inventory batches with an estimated value of \$4.6 million that was agreed to during the quarter with one of our manufacturers in exchange for certain inventory batches that did not meet specified quality standards.
-The Company previously recorded a reserve of \$5.7 million related to these inventory batches during the year ended December 31, 2019.
+Cost of sales related to our approved products decreased by \$0.3 million and \$3.3 million for the three and nine months ended September 30, 2020, respectively, compared to the same periods in 2019.
+The cost of sales for the nine months ended September 30, 2020 includes a credit for the manufacturing of future inventory batches with an estimated value of \$4.6 million, which was recorded during the first quarter of 2020, and was agreed to during the period with one of our manufacturers due to certain inventory batches that did not meet specified quality standards.
+The Company previously recorded reserves of \$1.9 million on these inventory batches during the three months ended September 30, 2019.
+The decrease in cost of sales for the three months ended September 30, 2020 compared to the same period in 2019 was due to the reserve on these inventory batches recorded in 2019, offset by an increase in demand for our approved products and the launch of Dojolvi in the third quarter of 2020.

 Prior to the approval of our approved products, manufacturing and related costs were expensed; accordingly, these costs were not capitalized and as a result are not fully reflected in the costs of sales during the current period.
-If manufacturing and related costs were capitalized prior to the approval period and the credit of \$4.6 million as noted above were excluded, we estimate that cost of sales for the three months ended March 31, 2020 and 2019 would have been approximately \$1.3 million and \$0.7 million, respectively, for our commercial product sales.
-We expect our gross margin percentage to decrease as we produce Mepsevii at costs that reflect the full costs of manufacturing similar to other biologic products and as we deplete inventories that we had expensed prior to receiving FDA approval.
+If manufacturing and related costs were capitalized prior to the approval period and the credit of \$4.6 million as noted above were excluded, we estimate that cost of sales for the three and nine months ended September 30, 2020 would have been approximately \$2.5 million and \$5.6 million, respectively, and for the three and nine months ended September 30, 2019 would have been approximately \$2.7 million and \$4.4 million, respectively, for our commercial product sales.
+We expect our gross margin percentage to decrease as we produce approved products at costs that reflect the full costs of manufacturing similar to other biologic products and as we deplete inventories that we had expensed prior to receiving FDA approval.